 Concussion may cause physical, cognitive, emotional, and/or behavioral deficits although it is not usually life-threatening.
 All concussions however, should be taken seriously.

-Watch Dr. Scott Simon talk about Kids and Concussions:
+Watch Dr. Scott Simon talk about Kids and Concussions.
+Symptoms of concussion are listed below the video.

 Symptoms of Concussion